Supported formats and media

 Archivematica

-The Libraries use Archivematica as its digital preservation system for normalizing files to more stable formats as needed, and packaging the files and related metadata into Archival Information Packages (AIPs).
-Consequently, files transferred to the Libraries may be adapted for preservation purposes without changing the content of the records.
+The Libraries use Archivematica as their digital preservation system for normalizing files to more stable formats as needed, and packaging the files and related metadata into Archival Information Packages (AIPs) for long-term preservation.

 Other software